franko/gsl-shell/doc/gsl-shell-index/index.rst

 **NEW**
   *GSL Shell 2.1.0 released*.

-  This release introduces some new, intesting features.
+  This release introduces some new, interesting features.

   * Added support to save plot in SVG format.
   * Implemented support for plot legends and customized axis labels.